smile-io/ember-polaris/docs/migrating-from-v6-to-v7.md

 <PolarisIcon @source="Notes" />
 ```

+**NOTE**
-**NOTE** `PolarisIcon` component leverages [ember-svg-jar](https://github.com/ivanvotti/ember-svg-jar) under the hood, which means consuming apps can add other SVG assets to svg-jar which should be usable directly with this component.
+1. `PolarisIcon` component leverages [ember-svg-jar](https://github.com/ivanvotti/ember-svg-jar) under the hood, which means consuming apps can add other SVG assets to svg-jar which should be usable directly with this component.
+2. Since consuming apps were manually setting up Polaris icons before, all icons should still render properly if they were correctly set up as documented through `ember-svg-jar`.